oVirt/ovirt-site/source/feature/ovmf.html.md

 *   firmware images on the host and
 *   non-volatile storage files that are related to a VM.

 Non-volatile storage files need to take into account the fact that a domain is transient, can be started on any (suitable) host in a cluster and a VM can be migrated, cloned, snapshotted...
+They need to be present while VM is running (from before XML creation to destruction) and readable/writable.

 ### Implementation Details